Clever-ISA/Clever-ISA/specs/Floating-Point.md

 Fixed point operands (`movxf` and `movfx`) use the higher half of the value for the integer portion, and the lower half for fractional portion.

 All memory accesses are performed atomically.
 Note that the entire operation is not required to be atomic.

+Overflow caused by `movfsi` and `movfx` yields the maximum (for positive inputs) or minimum (for negative inputs) value of the type.
+Underflow yields 0.
+If any operand is a NaN, the result is the minimum value of the type.

 ### Floating-point Arithmetic